ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  <br>Bob</a> <br /> As a user, I want to compete against friends.</td>
  <td>Leaderboard</td>
  <td>Build a leaderboard</td>
  <td>I can now see a leaderboard!
 Excellent.
-This all looks straightforward, but it would be good to know what the points represent.</td>
+This all looks straightforward, but it would be good to know what the points represent.
+Is there any way you could explain this?
+Either on the screen or through a step by step series of instructions.
+This would really help.</td>
 </tr>
 <tr>
  <td><img src="/Logo/user_sally.jpg" width=45%>